flokiorg/go-flokicoin/docs/configuration.md

 ## Default ports

-While flokicoind is highly configurable when it comes to the network configuration, the following is intended to be a quick reference for the default ports used so port forwarding can be configured as required.
+While lokid is highly configurable when it comes to the network configuration, the following is intended to be a quick reference for the default ports used so port forwarding can be configured as required.

-flokicoind provides a `--upnp` flag which can be used to automatically map the bitcoin peer-to-peer listening port if your router supports UPnP.
-If your router does not support UPnP, or you don't wish to use it, please note that only the bitcoin peer-to-peer port should be forwarded unless you specifically want to allow RPC access to your flokicoind from external sources such as in more advanced network configurations.
+lokid provides a `--upnp` flag which can be used to automatically map the bitcoin peer-to-peer listening port if your router supports UPnP.
+If your router does not support UPnP, or you don't wish to use it, please note that only the bitcoin peer-to-peer port should be forwarded unless you specifically want to allow RPC access to your lokid from external sources such as in more advanced network configurations.

 |Name|Port|